awsdocs/amazon-kendra-developer-guide/doc_source/feedback-javascript.md

 </script>
 ```

-The script asynchronously downloads the JavaScript library from an Amazon Kendra hosted CDN and initializes a global variable called `kendraFeedback` that enables you to set optional parameters\.
+The script asynchronously downloads the JavaScript library from an Amazon Kendra hosted CDN and initializes a global variable called `kendraFeedback` that allows you to set optional parameters\.

 Replace *library download URL* and *feedback endpoint* with an identifier from the following table based on the region that hosts your Amazon Kendra index\.